 Is quality of hire the only metric that matters?
 The quick answer is YES!
 If you want to take our word for it, we thank you for the vote of confidence, but you still need to know why it matters.

 The “Churn and Burn” model of hiring (emphasizing speed and cost efficiency over quality of hire, AKA: Hire Em’ and Fire Em’) is as inefficient as a car that runs on gold.
 Making a hire for cheaper might sound great today, but what about when you’re paying out severance after years of feet dragging and so-so output?

-If a great hire can be made quickly, great, but, if you can only make a so-so hire quickly, then you should consider holding off.
-A longer candidate search isn’t what you want, but what you really don’t want is a mediocre employee who gets away with doing the bare minimum until they are forced to do otherwise.
+If a great hire can be made quickly – great!
+On the other hand, if you can only make a so-so hire quickly, then you should consider holding off.
+A longer candidate search isn’t what you want, but you really don’t want a mediocre employee who gets away with doing the bare minimum until they are forced to do otherwise either.

-Quality of Hire can only be accurately measured once the hire has done their job, which makes measuring this metric a continuous process.
-Some companies measure quality of hire by retention period, others with performance data or a fuzzy feeling they get when the new guy or gal ends up exceeding expectations.
+Quality of hire can only be accurately measured once the hire has done their job.
+That makes measuring the quality of hire metric a continuous process.
+Some companies measure quality of hire by retention period, others with performance data or a warm-fuzzy feeling they get when the new guy or gal ends up exceeding expectations.

-The quality of your hiring (candidate experience, speed with interviewing, quality of job offer, etc.) will directly relate to the quality of the candidates who you are able to hire and should be measured along with this quality of hire data.
+The quality of your hiring (candidate experience, speed of interviewing, quality of job offer, etc.) will directly relate to the quality of the candidates you’re able to hire, and should be measured along with this quality of hire data.